 Contribution by Yves Mersch, Member of the Executive Board of the ECB for Project Syndicate, initially published on 28 April 2017.

-Payment systems in Europe are facing upheaval.
-With the digital revolution offering ever-faster and more convenient means for settling transactions, cash seems to some to have no future.
+A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. systems in Europe are facing upheaval.
+With the digital revolution offering ever-faster and more convenient means for settling transactions, Money in physical form such as banknotes and coins. seems to some to have no future.
 But to write off the role of banknotes and coins in the economy would be a mistake.

 Non-cash payment options have been proliferating in recent years.
 Credit cards, online transfers, and direct-debit payments are already well established.
 Now, smartphone-enabled digital-payment solutions and mobile wallets are also gaining ground.
-The emergence of potentially disruptive innovations like distributed ledger technologies indicate that further and possibly fundamental change may be on the horizon.
+The emergence of potentially disruptive innovations like distributed ledger technologies indicate that further and possibly fundamental This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. may be on the horizon.

 Advocates of a cashless society tend to fall into three distinct camps: the alchemists, the law and order camp, the fintech alliance.